jihun1184/Static-PWC-Inheritance-Theory/README.md

   certificate, and closure report.
 - `reproducibility/` — execution environment and manuscript-to-certificate mapping.
-- `manuscript/` — proof-closed canonical Markdown and the final consistency audit used to freeze this release.
 - `verify_release.py` — one-command release verification.

 ## Reproduce